-1There exist other studies concluding that certain active labor market programs can have positive (long-term) effects under special conditions: in times of higher unemployment rates (Lechner and Wunsch 2009), for programs targeted at participants' specific needs (Sarvimäki and Hämäläinen 2016, in this case for immigrants), or for low-cost short-term training schemes (Osikominu 2013).
-In contrast to the latter study, two earlier studies-using administrative data as well as field experimental evidence-emphasize that long-term oriented programs yield larger gains in the long run compared to short-term programs (Dyke et al. 2006, Hotz et al. 2006).
+&lt;sup>1Some studies conclude that certain active labor market programs (e.g. low-cost short-term training schemes (Osikominu 2013)) can have positive (long-term) effects under special conditions: in times of higher unemployment rates (Lechner and Wunsch 2009), for programs targeted at participants' specific needs (such as for young unemployed persons (Blundell et al. 2004) or for immigrants (Sarvimäki and Hämäläinen 2016).
+In contrast to the latter study, three earlier studies-using administrative data as well as field experimental evidence-emphasize that long-term oriented programs yield larger gains in the long run compared to short-term programs (Dyke et al. 2006, Hotz et al. 2006, Lechner et al. 2011).
 The studies of Altmann et al. (2015) and Belot et al. (2015) constitute further methodological innovations as they apply field experiments in the labor market context.
 The intervention of Altmann et al. (2015) consists of providing job seekers with information about consequences of unemployment as well as job search strategies.
 The authors find that the intervention has mostly insignificant effects in the overall sample but positive effects in a subsample of unemployed persons who are at risk for long-term unemployment.
 Belot et al. (2015) find that providing job seekers with suggestions for occupations leads the job seekers to receive significantly more invitations for job interviews.